-Due to the extended linear reach of the river corridor through the Sahuarita Farms community and other FICO lands (approximately 14 linear miles), land use types along its banks will vary.
+Due to the extended linear reach of the river corridor through the Sahuarita Farms community and other FICO lands (approximately 12 linear miles), land use types along its banks will vary.
 Within segments of the river where improvements are limited and largely passive, opportunities for the maintenance of existing pecan groves may be emphasized.
 Segments of the river near the urban center of Sahuarita Farms may be adjacent to urbanized uses, where formal treatment, higher use of plazas and other hardscape elements and creation of high activity zones will define the character of the physical environment.
 Each of the four Community Villages will have a unique theming program that will define the character of those areas.
 Many of those unique elements will be incorporated into the improvement zone that exists where developed uses and the river meet.
 Provided below is a brief description of each of the four Community Village's unique river relationship.

 The Groves Community Village - Land uses adjacent to the river corridor in this village will be characterized by agricultural preserves, campus park industrial uses and public infrastructure facilities.
 Nogales Highway will define the eastern boundary of the river's influence area, promoting high-visibility open space opportunities from the roadway.
-A public Regional Park is also proposed within this area immediately adjacent to the floodplain and within portions of the erosion hazard setback areas in the temporary river transition condition.
-Trail connections extending from the Regional Park will link future and existing development projects, providing multi-use access to recreational amenities along and adjacent to the river corridor.
+Land for a future public regional park is also proposed within this area immediately adjacent to the floodplain and within portions of the erosion hazard setback areas in the river transition condition.
+Trail connections extending from the future regional park will link future and existing development projects, providing multi-use access to recreational amenities along and adjacent to the river corridor.
 Campus park industrial uses will be located along the northern portion of the property, providing needed employment uses within the Town.

 Town/River Center Community Village - This village is the physical and social heart of the Sahuarita Farms community, characterized by higher intensity development with strong physical integration with the planned river improvements.
-Building orientation, public spaces and an urban setting will guide the configuration of adjacent land uses that are river-centric, establishing a downtown "river walk" amenity for residents to gather, shop, dine and be entertained.
+Building orientation, public spaces and an urban setting will guide the configuration of adjacent land uses that are river-centric, establishing a downtown amenity for residents to gather, shop, dine and be entertained.
 Pedestrian boulevards, extending from the river's edge, will penetrate into the activity zones to encourage free movement throughout this urban area.

-River Park Community Village - Consistent with its name, the River Park Community Village will include a public Community Park adjacent to and within the outer banks of the Santa Cruz River that will blend seamlessly with more passive uses within the river corridor.
-The park will provide the community and town residents with formal ball fields and other recreational facilities.
-Traditional residential neighborhoods surrounding the park will seek to improve access and visibility to the river for all residents by encouraging the alignment of some streets along the park and/or river's edge and tying in broad community trail corridors, accessible from all portions of the community.
+River Park Community Village - Consistent with its name, the River Park Community Village will include land set aside by the Master Developer for a public community park adjacent to the outer banks of the Santa Cruz River.
+The park site will provide a location for formal ball fields and/or other recreational facilities.
+Traditional residential neighborhoods surrounding the park site will be designed to improve access and visibility to the river for all residents by encouraging the alignment of some streets along the park and/or river's edge and by tying in broad community trail corridors, accessible from all portions of the community.